Fusion-Power-Plant-Framework/bluemira/documentation/source/utilities/utilities.rst

 Converting a unit circle
 ^^^^^^^^^^^^^^^^^^^^^^^^
-We will start with an example of converting a unit circle in cylindrical coordinates to toroidal coordinates and then converting back to cylindrical using the Bluemira functions `cylindrical_to_toroidal` and `toroidal_to_cylindrical`.
+We will start with an example of converting a unit circle in cylindrical coordinates to toroidal coordinates and then converting back to cylindrical using the bluemira functions `cylindrical_to_toroidal` and `toroidal_to_cylindrical`.
 This unit circle is centered at the point (2,0) in the poloidal plane.

 Original circle: